Notice - ONTARIO SECURITIES COMMISSION and JESSICA TAM, File No. 2025-17

 News provided byOntario Securities Commission

 TORONTO, Oct.
-22, 2025 /CNW/ - The Tribunal issued a Notice of Hearing for a hearing to consider whether it is in the public interest to approve a Settlement Agreement entered into by the Commission and Jessica Tam in the above-named matter.
+24, 2025 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above-named matter approving the Settlement Agreement reached between the Commission and Jessica Tam.

-A copy of the Notice of Hearing dated October 22, 2025, and the Application for Enforcement Proceeding dated October 21, 2025 are available at capitalmarketstribunal.ca
+A copy of the Order dated October 24, 2025, and Settlement Agreement dated October 16, 2025, are available at capitalmarketstribunal.ca.

 Registrar, Governance & Tribunal Secretariat